 Environmentally friendly features

-Green roof: Some 12,500 square feet of the third floor roof holds a thin layer of soil and was planted with many native Illinois plants, including phlox and sedum.
+As of May 2018, the green roof has diverted more than 2.5 million gallons of rainwater runoff from area sewer systems, thus preserving infrastructure since the building opened in 2003.
+Some 12,500 square feet of the third floor roof holds a thin layer of soil and was planted with many native Illinois plants, including phlox and sedum.
 The architects designed the extensive green roof system, and Oak Park landscape architect Carol JH Yetkin selected plants that require minimal upkeep.
-The green roof improves the energy performance of the building; reduces runoff into the storm sewer system, thus preserving infrastructure; contributes to better air quality in the neighborhood; and is a cool zone.
+The green roof improves the energy performance of the building and contributes to better air quality in the neighborhood.
+More green building features include:

 LED light bulbs: The parking garage is visibly brighter and uses less than half the energy it originally did when the building opened.